VANatHeritage/ConSiteTools/README.md

 ### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-09-26):

+#### Version 2.4.x-dev

+Prioritization tools:
+- updated tier assignment, so that inclusion of EOs via bycatch will only be used if it does not result in the target being exceeded.
+Added a STATUS attribute to the element table to indicate portfolio status.
+- tweaked B-rank tool to allow other boundary polygons to be used

 #### Version 2.4

 - VNHP began use of the automated biodiversity significance rank tool for site B-rank assignment.
 The setting was changed so that B-ranks are calculated in site delineation tools by default.